• Skip to primary navigation

 Instructions

-• Boil the barley for about 15-20 mins in a pot of lightly salted water until tender, but still al dente.
+• Cook the barley for about 15-20 mins in a pot of lightly salted water until tender, but still al dente.

 • Transfer into a colander and cool under fresh running water, then drain well.